SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-paid.md %}

-Subscribe to this event if actions are needed on your side other than the default handling of redirecting the payer to your `completeUrl`.
-Call `GET` on the `paymentOrder` to receive the actual payment status, and take appropriate actions according to it.

-It will be raised with the following event argument object:
+This event mirrors `onPaymentCompleted` from Checkout v2.

+This event can be overridden if you want to handle redirects on completed payments yourself, for example if you want to close the payment window to display a receipt for the payment or want to handle closing the page first before sending the payer to the `paymentComplete` url.
+If you do this, we highly recommend you perform a `GET` on the payment to check the actual payment status and act accordingly.

+If you do not override the event, the redirect will happen in the same tab if possible.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnPaid",